 - monetary donations to purchase perishable foods

-Our “Lunches with Love” program continues to supply a minimum of 50 bag lunches EACH WEEK to HomeFront families.
+Since the beginning of the COVID19 pandemic, our “Lunches with Love” program continues to supply a minimum of 50 bag lunches EACH WEEK to HomeFront families.
 These lunches are packed on Sunday mornings, AFTER the 9:30 AM service.
 We’ve got it down to a science so it only takes about 30 minutes!
 It’s a great way to enjoy some fellowship time while doing God’s work.

 Lunches With Love single-serve grocery list: